 - Individual providing collaborative care within diverse, inter-professional or multi-disciplinary teams

-Curriculum and course outline is subject to change without notice at the discretion of York University.
-Registered students will receive a final course outline
+Curriculum and program outline is subject to change without notice at the discretion of York University.
+Registered students will receive a final program outline

 Chris Irwin - Bcomm, MBA